samsquire/ideas5/README.md

 Did you do the thing inside or outside the loop?

+is your loop try and except the right way round?

 # 28. Distributed Match states, Connected everything, assert on anything